Worship With Us

 What Happens in Church

 If you haven't been before, or not for a long time, it can be a bit daunting to come to church and we hope the information here will help you to know what to expect.
+If you used to visit us before the pandemic we hope you will now find most things comfortingly familiar.

 Have a look at the Visitors page for information about how to get to us, and the Our Church and the Halls and Rooms pages for help with getting your bearings.